AustinFarnum/ClimateChangePrecipitationProjection/README.md

 This project is currently underway.
 The code contained within serves as an example of what has been accomplished thus far, but it has not yet been prepared for use by others without modification.
 Additional edits are forthcoming, but feel free to reach out if you have immediate interest.

 ### Upcoming Tasks:
-- [x] Develop method for temporal downscaling of coarse-resolution precipitation time series
+- [x] Develop method for pseudo temporal downscaling of coarse-resolution precipitation time series
 - [x] Create Python tool which automatically performs downscaling
 - [x] Perform pilot test of method
 - [ ] Expand testing to include 50 locations within continental US